marcosware/n8n-nodes-random/README.md

 ## Usage

+1. Add the `Random` node to your workflow.
+2. Configure the fields:
-* Min: Minimal value for the random number.
+   - Min: the lowest possible value for the random number.
-* Max: Maximum value for the random number.
+   - Max: the highest possible value for the random number.
-* Values cannot be the same.
+   - The values cannot be the same.
+3. Connect it to the next node to use the generated number.
+4. Run the workflow.

 ## Developing